ujizin/Camposer/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Are you willing to provide a PR?**:  with a PR, it can drastically speed up the process of making this feature
+**Are you willing to provide a PR?**

+Providing a PR, it can drastically speed up the process of making this feature